leostera/reason-design-patterns/README.md

 let schedule' = schedule |> Schedule.book(a1) |> Schedule.book(a2);
 ```

+And afterwards filling in the definitions that make them work.

 To me, this has 2 clear advantages:

 1. **Focuses on DX** — how closely does the API/DSL match the way I think about
    the problem domain? _Cons_ing appointments to a schedule is not how we speak
-   about it, we rather _add_ appointments to a Schedule.
-(Or _schedule_ them,
+   about them, we rather _add_ appointments to a Schedule, or _schedule_ them,
-   or _book_ them).
+   or _book_ them.
 Sounds like a small thing but when you have to talk to the
    product/business side you'll be using the same language.

 1. **Keep Your Types to Yourself** — notice how we don't need to know a lot
    about the types being used to make these modules work.
 I don't know if an
    `Appointment` is a record, a variant, or an indexed array of marshalled
    values.
 I also don't care.
 Same goes for the Schedule or even the Car.
+I do
+   need to know about `Unix` dates and about `New` cars but those can be made
+   to be very close to the domain I work with.

-IMO this approach works very well with the [Interface First](#interface-first)
+IMO this approach works very well in combination with the [Interface
-approach to implementing these modules.
+First](#interface-first) approach to implementing these modules.

 > Rule of Thumb: do you see any data types that do not belong to your domain?

 ## 1 Module for 1 Thing

-Normally it's a good idea to write a module that deals with _one thing only_.
+Normally it's a good idea to write a module that deals with _one thing only_,
-To the point that if there is one type in that module, then it should be
+to the point that if there is one type in that module, then it should be
 obvious what that type represents.

 For example, a module that represents a player in a game could look like this: